 Several disease features, such as the variability in the clinical presentation and lack of case definitions, pose a challenge for its diagnosis, which is further compromised by the lack of specific diagnostic biomarkers.
 To date, there are no biomarkers that enable a definitive diagnosis of the disease.
 Like many complex autoimmune diseases, sarcoidosis has a genetic component that underlies the disease pathogenesis and implicates molecular dysfunctions in the homeostasis of the immune system that are likely caused by environmental factors and lifestyle exposures in genetically predisposed individuals.
 Therefore, to identify the disease mechanisms underlying sarcoidosis pathogenesis, it is first central to recognize molecular determinants in the disease.

 Our group focuses on genomic investigations of sarcoidosis and rheumatoid arthritis.
 Our vision is to decipher the molecular mechanisms underlying disease pathogenesis and chronic inflammation implicated in autoimmunity.
 Our work is mainly data-driven with high-throughput genomic data compounded with statistical genetics, bioinformatics, and cutting-edge statistical approaches.

 Using genomic data collected by MESARGEN in 6 European populations with appropriate controls (Sweden, Greece, Spain, Portugal, Czech Republic, and The Netherlands), we aim to explore the opportunity for biomarker discovery, thereby conducting genome-wide screening in multi-ethnic cross-sectional cohorts, to understand how genetic variation underline disease architecture of sarcoidosis.
 Moreover, genetic information combined with epigenomic and transcriptomic data and environmental / lifestyle exposures will provide a more precise and predictive approach for identifying genomic signatures (“biomarkers”) in sarcoidosis.

 Our long-term goal is to identify clinical biomarkers and molecular disease targets that can help clinicians with better diagnostic and prognostic tools.
 Specifically, we envision applying genomic signatures to classify individuals susceptible to disease and those with increased risk for adverse disease outcomes.
 Deciphering the molecular networks underlying sarcoidosis pathogenesis will lead to a better understanding of the disease and, eventually, the development of more realistic gene-based therapies in sarcoidosis.
-MESARGEN – Multi-Ethnic Sarcoidosis Consortium for Genetic Studies was established in 2016, and it is the most extensive international framework in Europe dedicated to genomic investigations and translational research in sarcoidosis.
-The Swedish Heart-Lung Foundation funds it.
+MESARGEN – Multi-Ethnic Sarcoidosis Genomics Consortium was established in 2016, and it is the most extensive international framework in Europe dedicated to genomic investigations and translational research in sarcoidosis funded by the Swedish Heart-Lung Foundation.

 Olga Chuquimia, research engineer